Chambers welcomes all feedback and comments, be it positive or critical.

 If any person wishes to complain they should initially contact the Senior Clerk, either by telephone, fax, letter or email (email@example.com), setting out the details of their complaint.
 The Senior Clerk will then be contacted to discuss the complaint and will, if the matter is not resolved to the complainant's satisfaction at that point, thereafter invoke either the informal or formal complaint procedure, dependent on the wishes of the complainant.
 Full details of the procedure will be sent to the complainant at this point.

-If your complaint concerns a mediator who is registered with the Civil Mediation Council, then if you are not satisfied upon completion of chambers’ internal complaints procedure, you may refer your complaint to the Civil Mediation Council.
+If your complaint concerns a mediator who is registered with the Civil Mediation Council, then if you are not satisfied upon completion of chambers’ internal complaints procedure (which will be within 28 days of acknowledgement of your complaint (subject to any extension)), you may refer your complaint to the Civil Mediation Council, whose complaints procedure can be found here.